fgrehm/vagrant-lxc/README.md

 [this blog post](http://fabiorehm.com/blog/2013/04/28/lxc-provider-for-vagrant/)
 to see it in action.

-## Help Needed!

-This project is looking for maintainers, please see [GH-375](https://github.com/fgrehm/vagrant-lxc/issues/375) for more.

 ## Features

 * Provides the same workflow as the Vagrant VirtualBox provider